labex-labs/open-source-labs/python/python-mastery/lab-ex7-2-decorator-chaining/en/finish.md

 # Summary

-Congratulations!
-You have successfully completed the Decorator Chaining and Parameterized Decorators lab.
-In this lab, you learned:

-1. How to preserve function metadata when creating decorators using `functools.wraps`
-2. How to create decorators that accept parameters
-3. How to handle multiple decorators and the importance of their application order
-4. How to apply decorators to different types of class methods
-5. How to create a type enforcement decorator that accepts arguments
+In this lab, you have learned how to create and use decorators effectively.
+You learned to preserve function metadata with `functools.wraps`, create parameter - accepting decorators, handle multiple decorators and understand their application order.
+You also learned to apply decorators to different class methods and create a type - enforcement decorator that takes arguments.

-These decorator patterns are widely used in many Python frameworks and libraries, including Flask, Django, and pytest.
-Understanding how to create and use decorators will help you write more maintainable and reusable code.
+These decorator patterns are commonly used in Python frameworks like Flask, Django, and pytest.
+Mastering decorators will enable you to write more maintainable and reusable code.
+To further your learning, you can explore context managers, class - based decorators, using decorators for caching, and advanced type checking with decorators.

-To continue your learning journey with Python decorators, you might want to explore:

-- Context managers and their relationship with decorators
-- Class-based decorators
-- Using decorators for caching and memoization
-- Advanced type checking with decorators